capsidjs/capsid/README.md

 ## No tree structure other than dom tree

 One of the benefit of using class-component.js is that it does not introduce any new tree structures other than the dom tree like the many other libraries do. class-component.js thinks dom tree comes first always and *attaches* coelements to it.
 This simplifies the programmer's mental model of the page structure.
 Something like `setParent` or `setRoot` makes the structure really complicated and hard to reason about.
 When using class-component.js, there is the only one tree structure of UI and which is the dom tree which is familiar to everyone.

+## Why no rendering?

+In the frontend, dom trees are already *there* and not something you *create* usually except when you actually create dom nodes.
+Templates are tool for *generating* dom trees, and not a tool for updating it through its lifecycle.
+So the libraries like React or cycle.js are very unnatural in that they keep updating dom trees throughout its lifecycle by the tool which is very similar to Template which wasn't originally made for that purpose.
+There are always dom trees in the frontend when the scripts start and they already have their hierarchies in them, so the natural approach to enhance their behaviour is to *add* the functions to dom tree, not to *create* another tree like virtual dom.
+This is IMO the same direction with Polymer and similar to Flight.
+The natural way to updating dom tree is just manually updating the dom through its API and not by the template or template diffing.